varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

 ---------------------------------

-If there are no binary packages available for your system, or if you want to compile Varnish from source for other reasons such as personal interest or anything that counts as reason, follow these steps:
+If there are no binary packages available for your system, or if you want to compile Varnish from source for other reasons, such as personal interest or anything that counts as a reason, follow these steps:

 Download the appropriate release tarball, which you can find on the `repository source`_ .